It's time to vote for your favorites for 2021 Best of Kenosha County categories

 Local Black leaders reflect on changes, actions since August 2020; say community has long way to go

-Jacob Blake's shooting, the protests calling for justice and an end to police profiling and brutality and the rioting that left Kenosha’s Uptown and Downtown devastated, all placed Kenosha squarely at the front and center as another ground zero of America’s racial divide.
+Jacob Blake’s shooting, the protests calling for justice and an end to police profiling and brutality and the rioting that left Kenosha’s Uptown and Downtown devastated, all placed Kenosha squarely at ground zero of America’s racial divide.

+A year later, as the smoke, dust and tears have cleared, Black leaders and other community leaders who support them say they continue to do the work they believe is required to take awareness of systemic racism to the next level.

 Progress ‘bittersweet’

-The day of the shooting was Owens’ birthday and he had just opened his new business, the Regimen Barber Collective at the corner of 13 Avenue and 52nd Street.
-Immediately after the shooting occurred, he and others protested the shooting, but he led events that focused on “the good in my community” as the Collective has served as a hub for activism.
+The day of the shooting was Owens’ birthday.
+He had just opened his new business, the Regimen Barber Collective, at the corner of 13th Avenue and 52nd Street.
+Immediately after the shooting, he and others protested, but he also led events that focused on “the good in my community” as the Collective has served as a hub for activism.

 “Where does that leave me?
 That made me realize that white on white intimidation is just as real as Black on white intimidation and no one wants to talk about that part,” he said.
 “I felt abandoned by my white friends.”

-That gave Owens the motivation to spotlight “my community,” and it has left him a bit protective of those who might want to exploit up and coming Black entrepreneurs as the city’s family friendly image had been dealt a blow.
+That gave Owens the motivation to spotlight “my community.”
+It has left him protective of up and coming Black entrepreneurs by those who might want to exploit them.

 “In the last year, I’ve been very protective in focusing on building up the community we do have,” he said.
 “And it’s been coming across really great.